Sunday, December 21, 2014

 When one first realizes late date advocates look to this quote almost exclusively, it may be surprising.
 Alone, it is vague at best and does not tell us much.
 Isolated and without context, the meaning is unclear if not confusing.

 The common interpretation is the word “that” (underlined in the above quote), is referring to The Revelation (the vision and book) received and written by John.
 If “The Revelation” was received towards the end of Domitian’s reign in 96AD that would likely date the Revelation somewhere near the early to mid-90s.
-Many put the date of its writing between 90 and 94 AD as a result.
-If so, the book could not have been written before the destruction of Jerusalem in 70AD, 20 to 25 years prior, argued for by most early date advocates.
+Because of this, many put the date of its writing between 90 and 94 AD.
+If so, the book could not have been written before the destruction of Jerusalem in 70AD, 20 to 25 years prior, as argued by most early-date advocates.

 Irenaeus being Greek and Greek being the common language of his day, we will make a simple and brief comment on a key aspect of this quote.